 Why should you choose Tio University of Applied Sciences and the Hotel and Event Management bachelor’s degree?
-Simple: because the hotel and event sector is looking for well-educated managers such as yourself and because this bachelor’s degree was awarded the title of best hotel management degree in the Netherlands for the fifth consecutive year (Higher Education Guide).
+Simple: because the hotel and event sector is looking for well-educated managers such as yourself and because this bachelor’s degree was awarded the title of best (private) hotel management degree in the Netherlands for the sixth consecutive year (Higher Education Guide).

 Below, you can read more about why students choose this unique Hotel School degree at Tio.

 Best hotel management degree in the Netherlands

 The Higher Education Guide 2019 (Keuzegids Hbo) has chosen Tio as the best (private) hotel management programme for the sixth year in a row.
 The Higher Education Guide writes about the high scores of private institutions: “If we are to believe the students, the private educations are all worth their weight in gold.
 Their educational quality is impeccable.”

 Student Thijs Glaap: “Tio is a great school that offers a lot of opportunities, both in the Netherlands and abroad.
 Enthusiastic lecturers with practical experience offer excellent guidance and supervision to small groups of students.”

 Student Flip: "Tio is a plus on your CV and besides that you also have more knowledge and (practical) experience.
 I already notice it; recently I did a presentation during an open day and was immediately addressed by a company that was interested in me.
 You have an advantage as a Tio student."

 Last year's Higher Education Guide 2017 says: “The high-quality curriculum ties in seamlessly with the examination.
 General skills, such as the development of a critical attitude and analytical thinking skills, are also stimulated.”

 Event management and the hotel business are inseparable.
 The Hotel and Event Management programme is the classic higher hotel school complemented by event management.